ianobermiller/react-diff-image/README.md

 ### `showFullSize`

-By default the component will reponsively fit the image into the container size.
+By default the component will responsively fit the image into the container size.
 Set `showFullSize` to `true` to display the image at its full size.

 ![full size](images/full-size.webp)